 The emission control and advanced combustion features of this insert can only work properly if the fuel used is in the correct moisture content range of 15% to 20%.
-Refer to the following section for suggestions on preparing fuelwood and judging its moisture.
+See section "3.
+Fuel" of this manual for suggestions on preparing fuelwood and judging its moisture.